 These equations appear all over science and engineering: calculating the speed of an accelerating rocket, how much of a solution will make the right stuff come out of a chemical reaction, how long it takes to hit terminal velocity when you jump out of a helicopter, and so much more!

-In our activities and projects this week, students will be making a master reference guide for all of the different techniques for solving polynomials (hint: there's a lot).
+In our activities and projects, students will be making a master reference guide for all of the different techniques for solving polynomials (hint: there's a lot).
 They will also explore how to handle fractions with exponents and solve riddles, navigate mazes, and piece together pyramid puzzles as they practice their new math skills.

 Advanced students will get to take an engineering course in Heat Transfer and learn how energy is transferred through three different methods, and what the math looks like behind it.